william6542/william6542.github.io/_posts/2022-09-19-Deer-Park-Small-Loop.markdown

 ![dpsl](/assets/dpsl27.jpg)

 Finally arriving at the three rivers junction camp, I met Trevor, who had also gone through the Cameron River trail.
 We had a nice talk, and it turns out he works at Bremerton, or at Kitsap Naval Submarine base, I don't remember which.
-But he and his two roomates each only bay 650 rent, and live a big house.
+But he and his two roomates each only pay 650 rent, and live a big house.
 It's a totally different world on the peninsula huh.
 Anyways, he was super chill, and was surprised at my knowledge of so many military affairs and terminologies.
-Again, my humanities and history knowledge is really only good for talking to people with.
+Again, it seems my humanities and history knowledge is really only good for talking to people with.

 That night I didn't sleep so well, I'm not sure why.
 The capmsite was big, clear, with safe trees, and no bugs.
 And a nice toilet.
 But I just didn't sleep that well.
 This happens to me often now.
 I think I'm becoming old.
 Anyways, I read Ecclesiastes and some of Luke, before I finally fell asleep.

-    There is an evil in all that is done under the sun: that one thing happens to all.
-Truly the hearts of the sons of men are full of evil;  madness is in their hearts while they live, and after that they go to the dead.
-But for him who is joined to all the living there is hope, for a living dog is better than a dead lion.

        For the living know that they will die;
        but the dead know nothing,